lex009/neo4j-bundle/README.md

 Basics
 ------
-Please refer to [Neo4j PHP Object Graph Mapper](https://github.com/lphuberdeau/Neo4j-PHP-OGM) readme to understand how OGM works.
+Please, refer to [Neo4j PHP Object Graph Mapper](https://github.com/lphuberdeau/Neo4j-PHP-OGM) readme to understand how OGM works.

 If you have a deal with Doctrine ORM Bundle you'll see that basic usage of Neo4j Bundle is pretty straightforward: